 Kendalia Halle – Kendalia, Texas

 Back in 1903, the residents of Kendalia built Kendalia Halle so they’d have a place to throw a party on the weekends.
 More than 110 years later, the party is still going.
-Although, the good times kick into action roughly once a month.
-Kendalia Halle’s dances feature performances by true Texas originals like Dale Watson, Gary P. Nunn and other favorites.
+The good times kick into action once a month.
+Kendalia Halle’s dances feature performances by true Texas originals like Gary P. Nunn, Jason Roberts and other favorites.

 They also serve up free barbecue tacos during the dances.
-Tacos, country music and beer — what more do you need in life?
-If you interested in going to a Kendalia Halle dance, check the schedule first.
+Tacos, country music and beer — really, what more do you need in life?
+If you interested in attending a Kendalia Halle dance, check the schedule first.

 1135 Farm to Market 3351, Kendalia, TX